TheLudd/amend/README.md

 npm install amend --save
 ```
 # Current state
-Amend is in beta mode and has been quite stable for a while.
-It has been battle tested in a enterprise web application project under development where several modules are put together both front and back end.
-Version 0.3.0 will have some minor changes to the API along with a few new features.
-After that not many changes are expected and version 1.0.0 should be released during the spring or early summer of 2015.
+Amend is battle tested in an enterprise application both in node and the browser and it is production ready.

 # environments
   * Works in node
+  * Works in the browser
-  * Works minified by using amend-annotate, see section tools for more information.
+  * Works minified

 # introduction
 Instead of forcing you to use code specific to this library when creating your components, amend lets you write components using the regular ```require``` and ```module.exports``` function and variable.
 Depenencies between the components are wired up through a configuration object.
 This means that unlike many other di frameworks, no variables specific for amend are introduced in your code.